 HCCA LANE/TURVEY SCHOLARSHIPS

 Applicants must be residents of Madison County or members of a vocal performing group in this county.
-Selection is by audition, with two pieces selected from an HCC-specified repertoire and one from the applicant’s choice.
+Selection is by audition, with two pieces selected from an HCCA-specified repertoire and one from the applicant’s choice.
 In addition, applicants are expected to demonstrate intentions of pursuing a serious course of vocal music study, meeting the approval of the HCCA Scholarship Committee.

-Congratulations to Abigayle and Angelica!
+Congratulations to Grace and Miranda!

 Application forms and guidelines for 2019 scholarships may be obtained by contacting Anne Chelekis at (256) 603-6688, or downloaded here: